hfcintergalactic/ApplicationDevelopmentInPython/README.md

 **!!!
 EVERYTHING that does not comply with the rules will be considered not handed in !!!**
 - Use autogrdr.com as a tool for yourself to check whether you have implemented the requirements correctly.
 - Once you are ready to submit, you must send the mail to: applicationdevelopmentpython@gmail.com
-- The e-mail should not be sent to my Rotterdam high school mail.
+- The email should not be sent to my Hogeschool Rotterdam email.
-- In the e-mail you indicate which requirements you have implemented.
+- In the email you indicate which requirements you have implemented.
 Use [the requirements list](docs/list-of-requirements.md) for this purpose.
 For example M1-M13 if you have only done the mandatory requirements and M1-M13 + A1-A6 if you have done everything.
 - The various files that contain the code must be supplied in a zip file.
-- The debugging exercise should not be put in the zip file.
+- The debugging exercise should be put in the zip file as well.
 - The zip file is provided with the following name: [your student number] [your last name] [your first name]